yasminej0/Marketing_DataAnalysis/README.md

    - Analyze demographic information and loyalty program details of participants who received free sample kits.
    - Segment participants based on factors such as age, gender, location, and loyalty program engagement.

-2. **Target Audience Identification:**
-   - Identify potential buyers among the 90% of participants who have not received sample kits based on the analysis of the 10% sample data.

-3. **Financial Considerations:**
-   - Calculate the expected revenue from successful buyers, considering each buyer generates £146.1 in revenue.
-   - Factor in the cost of £43.05 per promotional sample kit to optimize campaign profitability.

 ## Data Analysis in Excel